 Eastern Kane County Water Application (New Paria or Clark Bench)

-For an application for wholesale water, click the link below.
+For an application for wholesale water (renting a hydrant meter) click the link below.

 To know the cost of installation for your sub-division, call KCWCD at 435-644-3997